ckirov/ckirov.github.io/index.md

 My interests span across topics in natural language processing, computational linguistics, linguistics, and cognitive science.
 I am a member of the UniMorph project (unimorph.org) in the Center for Language and Speech Processing at JHU.

+For more information on UniMorph, see (unimorph.org) and (unimorph.github.io).

+UniMorph data hasbeen the backbone recenter shared tasks in computational morphology.

 **Contact**

+ckirov gmail com

 [**CV**](cv/latest.pdf)